 One of the many reasons real estate investors love the self-directed IRA (SDIRA) is the control they have over both their assets and participation with traditional custodians.
 But many investors are also aware of the SDIRA’s relative security as an asset protection tool.
 If you weren’t aware of this benefit before, you are now.

-Don’t make the mistakes investors before you have.
-Learn from their errors, as is the Royal Legal Way, and proactively watch out for threats to your SDIRA’s security.
-If you establish an SDIRA, it’s smart to do what you can to protect it–and we’re here to help you learn how.
+Don’t make the same mistakes other investors make.
+Watch out for threats to your SDIRA’s security.
+If you establish an SDIRA, it’s smart to do what you can to protect it; read on to learn how.

 When pros like attorneys discuss self-directed IRAs being “safer” than other investment vehicles, they’re referring to safety in two senses of the word.
 Your SDIRA isn’t “safe” from any type of attack, but it does protect you legally: